 A huge incentive for most lawyers considering a move offshore is the significant reduction in income tax.
 Rates vary from jurisdiction to jurisdiction and so does the cost of living.

-Income tax rates for the major offshore financial centers
+Income tax rates for the major offshore financial centres

 Cayman Islands – 0%